Entrepreneurship and Technology Innovations in Education

 The course takes the perspective of a leader in an educational venture or enterprise.
 As entrepreneurs lead their organizations through product development processes, monetization strategies, scaling approaches, etc., they must also contend with working within a large bureaucracy, addressing entrenched interests, and being subject to public scrutiny.
 The course looks at ways in which entrepreneurs are seeking to overcome these obstacles but also taking creative approaches to turn them into sustainable advantages.
 ETIE's objectives are to teach students:

-The course is organized into four modules:
+The course is organized into seven modules:

-c.
+- Business Models: What are some potential business models and funding strategies?
+How can entrepreneurs scale what works?
 What are the challenges in replicating, scaling, and sustaining successful models?